Altruan-flows/pyweclapp/src/README.md

     salesOrder.postNewEntity()

 ### Createing a new class Template
 Sometimes you may want to create a new weclappClass that does not exist yet or update an old one.

 #### Setup Example
-    from pyWeclapp.weclappClasses.weclappClassBlueprint import weclappClassCreator
+    from pyweclapp.weclappClasses.weclappClassBlueprint import weclappClassCreator
+    weclappClassCreator.WeclappClassCreator(entityName="ticket",
-    weclappClassCreator.WeclappClassCreator(entityName="ticket", expamleEntityId="74344116", targetDirectory="util/weclappClasses").createPythonFile()
+    expamleEntityId="74344116", targetDirectory="util/weclappClasses").createPythonFile()

 offers a convenient way to do this. just specify a  entityName -> "salesOrder", "shipment", "contract", "article", "etc."